CLCStriders/striders/_posts/2010-08-29-Winchcombe-Multi-Terrain-10k-29th-August-2010.md

 **<a name="Results"><a name="Report"></a>Report</a>**</p>

-_&#8220;A massive well done to the fab four (John Parker, Jon Gould, Natasha Poole and Justine Hale) who completed a very challenging 10k Hillclimbe today, as well as the fab 2 (Evan and John P&#8217;s son) who ran the 1km race._
+_&#8220;A massive well done to the fab four (John Parker, Jon Gould, Natasha Poole and Justine Hale) who completed a very challenging 10k Hillclimbe today, as well as the fab 2 (Evan and John P's son) who ran the 1km race._

 _Having watched both races, I can honestly say what a great effort by Everyone!&#8221;_